 Your Osteopathic Consultation & Treatment

-In view of the current pandemic if you do not wish to attend the practice we are able to offer you online consultations.
+In view of the current pandemic, if you do not wish to attend the practice we are able to offer you an online consultation.
 We can take a history, diagnose and advise you on self-help treatment techniques.
-Please read the attached document how online consultations can work for you (LINK to PDF is not available yet, please get in touch with us).
+Please read the attached document on how online consultations can work for you (LINK to PDF is not available yet, please get in touch with us).

 If you are uncomfortable with any part of this, you have the right to ask them to stop at any stage, without prejudicing your future treatment.

 Your osteopath will make a diagnosis and discuss a course of treatment with you.
 This may involve further visits for manual therapy – a range of gentle hands-on techniques that focus on releasing tension, stretching muscles and mobilising joints.
 Together with exercises that you can do at home and helpful advice designed to help you relieve or manage your pain, keep active and maintain the best of health.
 They will discuss the likely cost of this and ask for your consent to begin treatment.

 Most osteopaths will begin your treatment at your first appointment, but sometimes they may require further tests first i.e. blood tests or scans.
 Occasionally they may diagnose an illness that they are unable to treat and may refer you to your GP or another appropriate health professional.

 Is Treatment Painful?